Siquijor Tour Series: Fourth Stop, Day 2 Bolo – Bolo healing

 She was swimming in a stream when she was a young girl, when she left the water; she felt something on her pocket.
 It was a black stone, she have no idea how it got there.
 She took the stone with her to her home, that same night, she had a dream.
 In the dream, the Sto Nino visited her and she was shown how to heal using the black stone.
 That night she said the Sto Nino blessed her with the healing capability and the rest as they say is history.

 Healing, Healers and Curious Folks

 We got at her house real early; Nanay Conching was still having breakfast.
 While waiting we were urging Nicko to be the patient as he has some rashes from days before.
 He counters back that I should be the patient since at that time I had minor throat irritation.
-So we had a sort of tug of war trying to determine who will stand as the patient, Nicko being the youngest… let’s just say he really doesn’t have a choice heheh.
+We were apprehensive as we have not done this before so we had a sort of tug of war trying to determine who will stand as the patient, Nicko being the youngest… let’s just say he really doesn’t have a choice.
 So he grudgingly resigned himself to undergo bolo bolo treatment.
 Luckily, an old patient of Nanay arrived just in time when nanay took out her implements.
 Nicko was visibly relieved when I told the newly arrived patient that she can go ahead and have her treatment.

 We requested if we can take pictures and videos during the healing and both ladies agree, lucky for us!